stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 (see :py:func:`matplotlib.pyplot.rcParams`) except that periods '.' are replced with underscores '_' and single underscores are replaced with double underscores.

-Further customisation is possible by creating a subclass of :py:class:`Stoner.PlotFornats.DefaultPlotStyle` and overriding the
-:py:meth:`Stoner.PlotFornats.DefaultPlotStyle.customise` method and :py:meth:`Stoner.PlotFornats.DefaultPlotStyle.customise_axes` method.
+Further customisation is possible by creating a subclass of :py:class:`DefaultPlotStyle` and overriding the :py:meth:`DefaultPlotStyle.customise` method and :py:meth:`DefaultPlotStyle.customise_axes` method.

 The seaborn paclage offers many options for producing visually appealing plots with a higher level abstraction of the matplotlib api/
 The :py:class:`SeabornPlotStyle` template class offers a quick interface to using this.
 It takes attributes :py:attr:`SeabornPlotStyle.stylename`, :py:attr:`SeabornPlotStyle.context` and :py:attr:`SeabornPlotStyle.palette` to set the corresponding seaborn settings.

+.. currentmodule:: Stoner.Plot

 Making Multi-plot Figures